nachumFreedman/To-Do-App/README.md

 This function will take the nextToDo that we added whenever the user types into the input, and append it to the end of the current toDos in the state.

+---

+great!. we had a lot of fun puttin g that together eh?

 The problem with vanilla was that state was all over the place and our HTML and JS got mixed together…